-Horse Lover’s Math: Understanding Math through Horses might be the perfect way to help a math-averse horse lover grasp the importance and usefulness of math.
-This 175-page book should be ideal for students in about fourth or fifth grade.
+Horse Lover’s Math: Understanding Math through Horses might be the perfect way to help a math-averse horse-loving girl grasp the importance and usefulness of math.
+This 175-page book should be ideal for girls in about fourth or fifth grade.
 The book teaches about horses as much or more than it teaches math applications, and it’s not just fluff.
 This is the real deal if a child wants to learn more about horses and their care, competitions, and equipment.

 The book is presented in seven sections by horse-related topics rather than by math topics.
 Students practice various math skills having to do with measurement, addition, subtraction, multiplication, division, fractions, money (purchasing and budgeting), area, perimeter, time, and temperature.
 However, math skills are applied as they fit into the topics rather than in a progression of difficulty.